 I hope you enjoy these as much as our family!

 - 4 cups Mixed greens of choice I like the addition of arugula

 - 2 green onion stalks or 1/8 of a sweet onion diced

 - 1 1/2 oz of shredded sharp white cheddar I use Tillamook vintage reserve

 - 1 TBS of olive oil (Kirkland extra virgin)

 - 2 TBS of Traditional aged balsamic vinegar from the specialty vinegar store (I use a garlic cilantro flavored or serrano honey)

 - sea salt and pepper to taste

-- Place lettuce, arugula, onion, and cheese in an over sized bowl.
+- Place mixed greens, onion, and cheese in an over sized bowl.
 Drizzle olive oil and vinegar on top.
 Salt and pepper.
 Then toss with salad tongs.